GigaSpaces-ProfessionalServices/ps-toolkit/aws/README.md

 <br/>
 Browse to http://\<mgt-ui-host\>:8099/ and login (with empty username and empty password).
 Check the logs on \<mgt-ui-host\> (usually, they're at /opt/gigaspaces/current/logs/start-webui.log).
-There **should be** a mention that a Graphana datasource is already defined.
+There **should be** a mention that a Grafana datasource is already defined.
 <br/>
 <br/>
 1. Deploy any XAP application